07 Jun Why interdental cleaning is so important ?

 Cleaning between your teeth may cause your gums to bleed and feel sore, but if there is no improvement after a few days, don’t hesitate to contact your dentist.
 In most cases, gingivitis is characterized by bleeding gums.

-Since inter-dental brushing comes in a variety of sizes, it is so hard to decide the one that is best suited for you.
+Since inter-dental brushing comes in a variety of sizes, it is hard to decide which is best suited for you.
 That is why it is always a good idea to seek advice from your dentist.

 Here are some tips that you can consider before you started.